AEW2015/522R/pages/04.timing-lab/docs.md

 ##Final Summary

+This project demonstrates that we can use and understand the timing reports of the Vivado tools.
+This should in future projects to improve the our design results.

 (a) did you do everything requested?

+yes

 (b) does your writeup evidence that you have figured out the basics of the timing report, the use of PLL's in this scenario, and the use of clock/input/output constraints?

+yes